Predict effects of missense variants and their A222V dependence for methylenetetrahydrofolate reductase

 Variant data: public

 This challenge is open.
-This challenge will tentatively close on 03 June 2021.
+This challenge will close on 18 June 2021.

 MTHFR is a 75 kDa (656 aa) protein involved in the tetrahydrofolate interconversion pathway and is the rate-limiting enzyme in the one carbon (methyl) cycle.
 In humans, the Ala222Val polymorphism (global allele frequency ~30%) which encodes a thermolabile form of MTHFR resulting in decreased enzyme activity, has been identified as a risk factor in a broad range of multifactorial disorders; see Liu and Gupta (2015) for a review.
 The reduced activity of the Ala222Val variant results from increased dissociation of the enzyme’s co-factor flavine adenine dinucleotide (FAD).
 This dissociation is linked to changes in the protein’s quaternary structure (Yamada et al., 2001).
 Ala222Val is associated with a mild increase of plasma homocysteine levels and, in homozygous pregnant women, with an increased risk of neural tube birth defects (Blom & Smulders, 2011).
 Other reported associations are controversial (Clarke et al., 2012; van Meurs et al., 2013; Smulders & Blom, 2011).
 However, around 1/3rd of rare or private variants in MTHFR occur in cis with Ala222Val (1000 Genomes Project Consortium et al., 2010; Froese et al., 2016), potentially modulating the effects of other MTHFR variants and complicating MTHFR variant interpretation.